IBM/evote/docs/run-local.md

 - Once the runtime is finished starting (this might take a couple of minutes), under *Local Fabric* you should see *Smart Contracts* and a section for both *installed* and *instantiated*.

 ## Step 3.
 Import Install and Instantiate Contract
+🚨🚨🚨Note that the gif shows the process for importing, installing, and instantiating, but uses a different smart contract.
+The process is the same, so use the gifs for help, but know that we are using the voterContract.🚨🚨🚨
 ![importContract](https://user-images.githubusercontent.com/10428517/76371236-e0ba3d00-62f6-11ea-82a1-bfa4798985b9.gif)
 - Next, we have to import our contract before we can install it.
 Click on **View -> Open Command Pallette -> Import Smart Contract**.
 Next, click on the `voterContract@7.0.0.cds` file that is in the `evote/contract` folder.
-Note that the gif has a different smart contract
-This will be where you cloned this repo.

 ![installAndInstantiate](https://user-images.githubusercontent.com/10428517/76371514-bae16800-62f7-11ea-9038-039b0fac6967.gif)